A Time-Varying Fine Structure Constant from Naturally Ultralight Dark Matter: The Framework

 which is just Eq.~(\ref{Eq: naturalness}) with the divergence cut off by the mass of the new charged fermion, in this case $M$.
 To see how our model compares to this, we expand Eq.~(\ref{eq: phi_potential zero temp}) about the minimum to obtain

 The term in brackets represents the improvement with respect to the naive estimate.
 In order for this expression to be valid, we had assumed that $N>4$.
 Because this correction factor is proportional to $\epsilon^{N-2}$, we see that as long as $\epsilon$ is small the mass is parametrically smaller than expected from naive considerations.
 This demonstrates that our construction can indeed solve the naturalness problem discussed in the Introduction.
+We note that the mass term for the modulus is generated at one-loop order rather than being given by the naive 2-loop estimate in Eq.~(\ref{Eq: naturalness}).
+This is because both the mass of the modulus and its coupling to the hypercharge gauge boson arise at the same one-loop order when the heavy fermions $\Psi_i$ are integrated out, rather than the mass being generated radiatively from the coupling.

 At this stage, the new fermions $\Psi_k$ are electrically charged stable fermions.
 If the reheat temperature is larger than their mass, then these particles obtain a thermal abundance and will tend to overclose the universe if their masses lie above the TeV scale.
 In order to avoid this, we allow each of the $N$ $\Psi_k$ to decay by introducing a small mixing with the right-handed $\tau$ lepton of the corresponding sector through the interaction